mparker2/mparker_phd_thesis/04_results_chapter_4/text.md

 #### NMM causes global change in gene expression

-In order to test the effect of G4 stabilisation on gene expression in Arabidopsis, we conducted a microarray analysis using RNA from 7 day old whole seedlings treated with NMM for 6 hours.
+In order to test the effect of G4 stabilisation on gene expression in Arabidopsis, we conducted a microarray analysis.
+RNA from 7 day old whole seedlings, treated with NMM for 6 hours, was collected by Manoj Valluru.
 Control samples were treated with DMSO for 6 hours.
-Two biological replicates per condition were used for control samples, and three for treated samples.
-We found 1098 and 858 genes were differentially downregulated and upregulated respectively using a log fold change threshold of 1 (PPLR < 0.05).
+Two biological replicates were used for control samples, and three for treated samples.
+We found 1098 and 858 genes were differentially downregulated and upregulated respectively using a log fold change threshold of 1 (Probability of Positive Log Ratio (PPLR) < 0.05).
 When a less stringent log fold change threshold of 0.5 was used (PPLR < 0.05), downregulated genes outnumbered upregulated by a ratio of 2:1 (3882 downregulated, 1930 upregulated), suggesting that NMM has a global effect on gene expression unlikely to be caused by a single transcription factor.
 An MA plot of average gene expression vs log fold change, with lowess curve fitting, showed that there appeared to be a slight skew towards downregulation in genes with higher average expression (Fig \ref{nmm}a).
 To more clearly visualise this skew we binned genes by average expression quartile (Fig \ref{nmm}b).
 This showed there was indeed a relationship between average expression and expression change upon NMM treatment, with highly expressed genes tending to be more downregulated by NMM treatment.
 This global pattern, which violates some of the assumptions that are usually used in microarray normalisation and analysis, potentially suggests a widespread effect of NMM directly upon either transcription or mRNA stability.

 \newpage